petermarkley/tollerus/README.md

 Made for use on [https://eithalica.world](https://eithalica.world/lore/dictionary/?lang=chetnum).
 Named after good ol' "Tollers," the 20th-century conlanger legend.

+## Requirements

+- Your own website with root admin access
+- MySQL
+- PHP 8 with `mbtrings` extension

-This is a rough-hewn tool that I'm sharing as-is.
-If you want to use it for your conlang, it may require some developer skills to get started and maintain it because I haven't invested much time in user-friendliness for the conlanger.
+This is a rough-hewn tool that I'm sharing as-is; I haven't invested much time in user-friendliness.
 It may also be somewhat Anglo-centric, and I don't know how well it accommodates more creative or exotic conlang features.

 That said, when it works it is a beautiful dictionary system with a powerful word entry interface.